 Christmas tree marshmallow pops are a festive, colorful and easy treat to whip up for the holidays.

 These Christmas tree marshmallow pops really are quite simple.
-Just skewer some marshmallows, dip in melted red candy melts, and prop in a Styrofoam block.
+Just skewer some marshmallows (used polka dot straws, but you can use lollipop sticks too), dip in melted red candy melts, and prop in a Styrofoam block.
 Once that hardens, melt some green candy melts right in a disposable decorating bag in the microwave, snip a little bit off the tip, pipe the trees and sprinkle immediately with sprinkles.

 You can display them at a holiday part by wrapping a Styrofoam block in tissue paper and propping them in there.
 Or, wrap them in cellophane bags to give as gifts.
 I use paper straws here because I like the look of them, but lollipop sticks would be sturdier, so if you’re new to marshmallow pop dipping and decorating, maybe stick with the lollipop sticks.